aghanoury/m202a-wifi-sensing/docs/report.md

 activity recognition applications.

 ![Priv](media/privacy_centric.png)
-*Figure ?: On the top: a traditional vision-based tracking system.
-On the bottom: WiFi based HAR system.*
+*Figure 2: On the top: a traditional vision-based tracking system.
+On the bottom is a WiFi based HAR system.*

 Channel State Information (CSI) stands as a superior alternative to Received Signal Strength (RSS) for Human Activity Recognition (HAR) due to its capacity to provide a more nuanced and comprehensive depiction of the WiFi environment.
-Unlike RSS, which merely averages signal strength across the entire bandwidth, CSI, obtained through tools like Intel NIC or Atheros CSI, encapsulates the amplitude and phase of each channel.
+Unlike RSS, which merely averages signal strength across the entire bandwidth, CSI encapsulates the amplitude and phase of each channel.
 This yields a richer dataset for HAR, essentially creating a detailed "WiFi Image" that captures the intricacies of signal propagation.
-While RSS is limited by its oversimplified representation, CSI, by measuring the Channel Impulse Response (CIR) in the frequency domain, accounts for factors such as amplitude, phase, time delay, and multipath components.
-This shift toward CSI as the preferred metric reflects its ability to offer a more detailed and accurate insight into the WiFi landscape, enhancing the efficacy of HAR applications in diverse and challenging environments.

 ### Feature Extraction
 Feature extraction is a process in which relevant information or features are